AyaDilara/AxisMed-Elite/docs/prd-antidoping.md

 - Hook point: `ClinicService.prescribeMedication()` — the check runs after the doctor enters the substance and before the `Medication` is written to the medical record and before `AuditService` logs the action.
 - Data model: `Medication` gains an optional justification reference; the justification (category, note, timestamp, doctor) is written through the existing `AuditService`, avoiding a new persistence path.
 - The change lives in the service layer plus one new repository, consistent with the existing three-layer design (UI → service → repository); no new architectural layer.
+- Consumer: the justification audit entry is intended for a proposed read-only Compliance Reviewer role.
+It is modelled as a `UserRole` with no `Staff` object — deliberately not mirroring the current admin, which links to a `Doctor` staff record and therefore holds clinical capability an auditor must not have.

 Non-functional requirements:
 - The check runs synchronously and blocks save until resolved; a warning that can be bypassed by ignoring it is not a control.